detanaded/NightwatchSetup/README.md

 ```

 ## Step 5
-Now all thats left is to run tests by using command: `npm test` This will runn all tests within the directory.
+Now all thats left is to run tests by using command: `npm test` This will run all tests within the directory.
 You can specify to run only one test by using: `npm test tests\googleTest.js`

-Remember always to call the .end() method when you want to close your test, in order for the browser session to be properly closed.
+Remember **always** to call the .end() method when you want to close your test, in order for the browser session to be properly closed.

 Thats it!